By using this website, you agree to our privacy policy

 tudor rose in relief carving

 The Tudor rose (sometimes called the Union rose) is the traditional floral heraldic emblem of England.
 A Tudor rose on a headstone may indicate that the person it commemorates was of English descent.
-The Tudor rose on the headstone above is carved within a six-pointed star.
+The rose on the headstone above is carved within a six-pointed star.
+Engraved roses on headstones have a beauty and simplicity that cannot be overemphasized.

 Wheat